 James Crawford

-James Crawford is a writer, publisher and broadcaster.
-He is the author of The Edge of the Plain: How Borders Make and Break Our World, published by Canongate in the UK in 2022, and by WW Norton in the US in 2023 - and now available in translation in languages ranging from Spanish and Italian to Japanese and Mandarin.
+James Crawford is a writer, publisher and broadcaster – and the presenter of the new BBC Radio 4 series Take Four Books.
+His forthcoming book The Vanishing Earth: A Journey Through the Last Days of Abundance will be published in the US by Bloomsbury in August 2026, and Scribe in the UK in September 2026.
+He is also the author of The Edge of the Plain: How Borders Make and Break Our World, published by Canongate in the UK in 2022, and by WW Norton in the US in 2023 - and now available in translation in Spanish, Italian, Portuguese, Japanese and Mandarin.
 In October 2023 it was shortlisted as ‘Non-Fiction Book of the Year’ at Scotland’s National Book Awards.
-His latest book, Wild History: Journeys Into Lost Scotland, was published by Birlinn in May 2023 and has been longlisted for the Highland Book Prize 2024.
+His most recent book, Wild History: Journeys Into Lost Scotland, was published by Birlinn in May 2023 and was longlisted for the 2024 Highland Book Prize.

 His first major work of non-fiction, the critically acclaimed Fallen Glory: The Lives and Deaths of the World's Greatest Lost Buildings, was a Sunday Times ‘Must Read’, a Scotsman, Independent and New Statesman ‘Book of the Year’, and was shortlisted as ‘Non-Fiction Book of the Year’ at Scotland’s National Book Awards 2016.
 His work and writing has appeared in, among many others TIME magazine, The Guardian, The New York Times, The Sunday Times, The Independent, LitHub, Slate and Flaunt Magazine